-Since the restructuring of the asylum and refugee sector (NA-BE), rejected asylum seekers in the canton of Bern have to live in newly created return centers.
-For those affected, the new return centers mean an enormous deterioration in their living conditions.
+Since the restructuring of the asylum and refugee sector (NA-BE), rejected asylum seekers in the canton of Berne have to live in newly created deportation centres (Rückkehrzentren).
+For those affected, the new deportation centres mean an enormous deterioration in their living conditions.
 Their freedom of movement and quality of life are massively restricted.
-They are isolated and participation in society is specifically counteracted.
+They are isolated and participation in society is specifically thwarted.
 We do not want to and cannot accept this and are firmly convinced that a right to participation does not depend on residence status.
 As long as someone lives here, he or she is part of society.

 We call on civil society to resist and show solidarity with those affected!

 Solidarity by means of private accommodation

 Together we can resist the emergency aid regime and especially these isolation centres.
 The canton allows private accommodation with third parties as an alternative to the deportation centre.
 So we can spareaffected people life in these isolation centres, provided that enough peoople can be found, who show solidarity by:

 - providing financial support for an affected person,

 - and entering into a corresponding contract with the migration authorities.

 This way you can resist and show solidarity with those affected: